Skip to main content

 Sarah MitchellCompliance Research EditorAI-assisted editorial persona

 This byline is an editorial persona.
-Articles under this name are researched and drafted by the WaiverKit editorial team with AI assistance, then reviewed by a human editor.
-Material legal claims are additionally flagged for review by a licensed attorney before publication.
+Articles under this name are researched and drafted by the WaiverKit editorial team with AI assistance, then reviewed by a human editor before publication.
 This disclosure is provided so readers know the byline does not represent a single natural person.

 • ESIGN & UETA